Carnival of Cádiz: 17th century

 There are also references from the seventeenth century.
 A document of 1636 recognizes the impotence of the civil power against the popular celebration.
-A letter from General Mencos dated in Cádiz on February 7, 1652, complains that the Cadiz workers refused to repair their boat because they were in Carnestolendas.
+A letter from General Mencos dated in Cádiz on February 7, 1652, complains that the Cádiz workers refused to repair their boat because they were in Carnestolendas.
 There is also evidence of the events that took place in 1678, the year in which the cleric Nicolás Aznar was accused of having adulterous relations with Antonia Gil Morena, whom he had met during the carnival.

 18th century to 20th century

 Beginning the 18th century, the orders are repeated frequently, trying to banish the Carnival.
 In 1716 masked dances were prohibited by the Crown, prohibitions that were repeated throughout this century.
 In spite of everything, there are testimonies that confirm the disrespect of the orders was quite remarkable.
 In the carnival of 1776, excesses were committed in the convent of Santa María and in that of Nuestra Señora de la Candelaria, which caused scandals in the city.
-This same year, the British traveler Henry Swinburne visited the city, who left testimony about the Carnival celebrations of the people of Cadiz.
+This same year, the British traveler Henry Swinburne visited the city, who left testimony about the Carnival celebrations of the people of Cádiz.

 These festivities were celebrated even during the French invasion.
 However, there was a time during which the celebration was suspended: on February 5, 1937, during the Civil War and the Battle of the Ebro, the prohibition to celebrate any type of carnival in Spain was published in the “Boletín Oficial del Estado”.

 It was not until 1947 when the tradition was recovered, a fact that occurred as a result, paradoxically, of a disgrace: the explosion of the San Severiano storage depot, who caused some 200 victims in the city.
-The civil governor, Carlos María Rodríguez de Valcárcel, decided then that it was necessary to raise the spirits and was recovered the festive spirit In the organisation of the Carnival.
+The civil governor, Carlos María Rodríguez de Valcárcel, decided then that it was necessary to raise the spirits and recover the festive spirit in the organisation of the Carnival.